|

 Meets Primary Coverage Criteria Or Is Covered For Contracts Without Primary Coverage Criteria

-Lumbar artificial intervertebral disc replacement in all other situations does not meet member benefit certificate primary coverage criteria.
-For members with contracts without primary coverage criteria, lumbar artificial intervertebral disc replacement in all other situations is considered investigational.
-Investigational services are specific contract exclusions in most member benefit certificates.
+Lumbar artificial intervertebral disc replacement in all other situations does not meet member benefit certificate Primary Coverage Criteria that there be scientific evidence of effectiveness in improving health outcomes.
+For members with contracts without Primary Coverage Criteria, lumbar artificial intervertebral disc replacement in all other situations is considered Not Medically Necessary or is investigational and is not covered.
+Not Medically Necessary or investigational services are specific contract exclusions in most member benefit certificates.

 Effective April 2012 to February 2015